 Positions listed are for the Brownwood campus unless otherwise noted.

-The head coach is responsible for leading, guiding and mentoring the tennis program in a positive Christian manner, including compliance with National Collegiate Athletic Association (NCAA) and the American Southwest Conference (ASC) regulations.
-The coach accepts and delegates tasks from the Director of Athletics.
-The coach provides leadership for a program that contributes to the holistic development of students.
-The detailed Job Description for this position appears below.
+The assistant basketball coach is responsible for assisting the head basketball coach in leading, guiding and mentoring the women’s basketball program in a positive Christian manner, including compliance with National Collegiate Athletic Association (NCAA) and the American Southwest Conference (ASC) regulations.
+The assistant coach is responsible for accepting delegated tasks from the head basketball coach, recruiting and retaining student-athletes, and instructing the game of basketball.
+The assistant coach’s responsibilities must align with the goals of a program that contributes to the holistic development of students.

 Manages all operational aspects of the landscaping and grounds maintenance activities for the University’s main campus.
 Has an extensive working knowledge of Texas native and adaptive plants and how to care for and maintain them.
 Participates in the development of policies, procedures, goals, and standards for campus-wide landscaping and grounds maintenance.
 Supervises Grounds Department staff and contractors, and administers approved budgets and expenditures by performing the Essential Duties and Responsibilities listed in the Job Description.